EffectsSDK/desktop-demo-samples/README.md

 ## Obtaining Effects SDK License

-To receive a Effects SDK license please fill in the contact form on [effectssdk.com](https://effectssdk.com/contacts) website.
+Register and get license token at our official [Developer Portal](https://effectssdk.ai/cp/registration).

 ## Techical Details

-- SDK available for macOS x64 and m1 platforms
+- SDK available for macOS x64 and m1 platforms.
-- SDK available for Windows 10/11 x64 platform
+- SDK available for Windows 10/11 x64 platform.
+- SDK available for Ubuntu since 20.04.
-- Also supported x86 applications which are running on x64 platform
+- Also supported x86 applications which are running on x64 platform.
 - Frames preprocessing/postprocessing could be run on CPU or GPU.
 - ML inference could be run only on CPU or Apple Neural Engine(For apple platforms only).